7 Steps to Improve Your Sleep

 - Set a consistent sleep and wake-up time.
 Go to bed at about the same time each night….that means you might need to avoid binging on that extra Netflix episode no matter how tempting! …Then get up at the same time each morning.
-As nice as it may be to have a long sleep in on the weekend, try to limit sleeping in to no more than an hour past your usual wake-up time.
-This will help to get your body into a healthy sleep cycle.
+As nice as it may be to have a long sleep in on the weekend, try to limit sleeping into no more than an hour past your usual wake-up time.
+This will help to get your Healthy Body into a healthy sleep cycle.

-- Limit the alcohol.
+- Limit alcohol.
 While alcohol can initially make you feel sleepy, it will cause disturbed sleep.
-The stimulating effect of alcohol on your body results in lots of tossing and turning in bed.
-If you’re already suffering from alcohol abuse, there’s a variety of treatment available, such as an outpatient option for alcohol treatment.
+The stimulating effect of alcohol on your Healthy Body results in lots of tossing and turning in bed.

 - Keep the bed for sleep and sex only.
 Keep work, texting, and watching TV out of the bed.
-This will train your brain and body to know that it’s a space for sleeping.
+This will train your brain and Healthy Body to know that it’s a space for sleeping.

 - Stop the worry!
-Have you found that the worries seem to start the moment your head hits the pillow even if it has a silk pillowcase?
+Have you found that the worries seem to start the moment your head hits the pillow?
 Try keeping a notepad next to your bed so that when you have a thought or a worry you can jot it down.
 Then come back to it the next day.
 If you find you’re still thinking about it, simply remind yourself that you’ve already planned to deal with it tomorrow; not now.
 Worries generally seem bigger in the night, so leave it until morning when you’re rested.

 - Take medications as prescribed.
 Always take medications as they are prescribed.
-You even get prescription discounts for many of them.
 Check with your pharmacist or family doctor before trying an over-the-counter medication for sleep, and never take a sleep medication that is prescribed for someone else.
-Especially if you underwent a south korea plastic surgery procedure you will need a proper schedule to heal.